awesome-lists/awesome-bash/README.md

 - [learnyoubash](https://github.com/denysdovhan/learnyoubash) - An interactive workshopper which will teach you how to use the terminal and write your the first Bash script.
 - [Defensive BASH Programming](https://web.archive.org/web/20180917174959/http://www.kfirlavi.com/blog/2012/11/14/defensive-bash-programming) - Methods to defend your programs from breaking as well as keeping the code tidy and clean.
 - [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
+- [explainshell](https://explainshell.com) - A website that breaks down and explains shell (Bash) commands (including their flags and options).

 ## Command-Line Productivity